 View The Farms of Wing Buckinghamshire in a larger map

-In 1907, the year before John Prentice junr died, Heley E FREESTONE is also listed as a farmer at Waterloo (as is John), but it’s possible Heley was not resident on the farm or even in Wing as he does not appear on the 1911 census, despite still being listed as a farmer at Waterloo in that year’s directory and the 1915 directory.
+In 1907, the year before John Prentice junr died, Ernest Freestone HELEY is listed as a farmer at Waterloo (as is John).
+His connection with Waterloo appears to date from 1905 when he had officially taken over the farm tenancy due to John’s failing health.
+As John still remained living on the farm, Ernest was not living there or even in Wing as he does not appear on the 1911 census, despite still being listed as a farmer at Waterloo in that year’s directory and the 1915 directory.
 Instead, Thomas J RAWLINS is resident there in the 1911 census.
 Lionel CARTER and Herbert Lionel SYRATT appear as smallholders at Waterloo Farm in the 1924, 1928, 1931, 1935 and 1939 directories.
 In the 1924 Kelly’s directory Waterloo Farm is shown as still being over 150 acres.

 Ascott Farm (on the current OS map as Ascott Home Farm) is part of the wider Ascott Estate.
 In the first part of the 19th century it was farmed by the HART family.
 A Mr HART of Wing provided information about his then-290-acre farm which was reported in General View of the Agriculture of Buckinghamshire, published in 1813 but relying on accounts from up to five years earlier.
 From this we learn he keeps 30 cows and 12 hogs in summer, porkers in winter, 120-140 sheep,and 16 horses.
 He does not have much luck breeding stock, and instead buys in heifers for the dairy (likely following the norm of buying at four years and selling at eight).
 Crops grown in rotation are turnips (unless the land is too heavy for turnips), barley, clover, wheat and peas or beans.
 This Mr Hart must have been the predecessor (father?) to Thomas HART who is listed in the parish registers from 1824 as an Ascot farmer baptising his children.
 Thomas wore many hats, valuer, land agent and auctioneer as well as farmer, and is occupant of Ascott Farm in the 1841, 1851 and 1861 census records and corresponding directories to 1864.
 The 1851 census records the farm as being 422 acres and employing 18 labourers.
 In the 1863 Duttons directory the listing is for Thomas Hart and Sons – these sons included his eldest son Philip HART (pictured to the right) who appears to have farmed alone at Ascott Farm after Thomas’s death in 1865 (his effects were “less than £16,000”, a significant sum) through to around 1873, and thereafter farmed (and owned) other land in Ascott.
 One employee of the HART family was Thomas STURNHAM who was reported in the Leighton Buzzard Observer of 3 May 1864 as having severely injured his heel.